The N Smith Charitable Settlement

 - Royal Scottish National Orchestra (arts/culture)

-These examples suggest the charity has an interest in supporting established arts organizations, though this represents only one of its five stated priority areas.
+These examples suggest the charity has an interest in supporting established arts organisations, though this represents only one of its five stated priority areas.

 Making Your Application Stand Out: